ParadoxV5/Discord-Markdown/README.md

 > ```
 > ![Indent mechanics, rendered](images/list3.png)

-For Discord Markdown, only the first list line determines the list index (you can start with any ), thus the indices of your list doesn’t need to match (only the first index declares a bullet or the starting number), but consequently bullet and numbered list can’t mix in the same sub/list.
+For Discord Markdown, only the first list line decides the list index (you can start with any ).
+Thus, the indices of your list don’t need to match (only the first index declares a bullet or the starting number).
+Consequently, bullet and numbered list can’t mix in the same (sub)list.

 ![Bullet points after a numbered list start becomes numbered lines](images/list4.png)[^d]

 At this writing[^1], the formatting choice of numbered indices are also inconsistent across Desktop, Web and Mobile:

-* Desktop can start a numbered list at at most 50.
-(E.g., `69. ` on the first list line shows up as 50.)
-(Smells like 🐛)
+* Desktop can start a numbered list from at most 50.
+  (E.g., `69. ` on the first list line still shows up as 50.)
+(Strong 🐛 smell here.)
 * Mobile uses Arabic numerals for all list levels.
   Desktop/Web uses lowercase Roman numerals for level 2 for 1–3999 and falls back to Arabic numerals for 0 and ≥4000, and lowercase English alphabets (base-26) for level 3 and deeper.

 ## Block Quotes